Japanese idol

 An idol (アイドル, aidoru) is a type of entertainer marketed for image, attractiveness, and personality in Japanese pop culture.
-Idols are primarily singers with training in acting, dancing, and modeling.
+Idols are primarily singers with training in other performance skills such as acting, dancing, and modeling.
 Idols are commercialized through merchandise and endorsements by talent agencies, while maintaining a parasocial relationship with a financially loyal consumer fan base.

 Japan's idol industry first emerged in the 1960s and became prominent in the 1970s and 1980s due to television.
 During the 1980s, regarded as the "Golden Age of Idols", idols drew in commercial interest and began appearing in commercials and television dramas.
 As more niche markets began to appear in the late 2000s and early 2010s, it led to a significant growth in the industry known as the "Idol Warring Period."
 Today, over 10,000 teenage girls in Japan are idols, with over 3,000 groups active.
 Japan's idol industry has been used as a model for other pop idol industries, such as K-pop.

-Sub-categories of idols include gravure idols, junior idols, net idols, idol voice actors, virtual idols, AV idols, alternative idols, underground idols, Akiba-kei idols, local idols, bandols, and Japanese-Korean idols.
+Sub-categories of idols include gravure idols, junior idols, net idols, idol voice actors, virtual idols, AV idols, alternative idols, underground idols, Akiba-kei idols, local idols, bandols, and Japanese-South Korean idols.

 Definition

 Roles and training

-An idol is a type of entertainer whose image is manufactured to cultivate a dedicated consumer fan following.
-Talent agencies commercialize idols by recruiting preteens and teenagers with little or no experience in the entertainment industry, and market them as aspiring stars.
-Idols are marketed for their image, attractiveness, and personalities.
-An idol's main objective is to "sell dreams", offering fans a form of escapism from the troubles of daily life.
-Idols are predominantly singers, but are also often trained in acting, dancing, and modeling.
-This style of recruiting and training was pioneered by Johnny Kitagawa, the founder of Johnny & Associates, and has since been used in other pop idol industries such as Korean idols in K-pop.

-Idols often spend time isolated from family and friends while enduring busy work schedules, with some agencies withholding job assignments from their talents and notifying them of work on short notice to prevent them from taking time off.
-Some talent agencies do not rigorously train their idols and market them as amateurs who will gain experience over the course of their careers and with support from their fans.
-Despite being trained in multiple roles in entertainment, idols in Japan are not expected to meet the high standards of performances that professionals in their fields do.
-Because of their manufactured image, idols are generally not regarded as authentic artists.
-Likewise, many young Japanese artists pursuing careers in acting or music reject the idol label in their bid to be seen as professionals.
+An idol is an entertainer whose appeal centers not only on performance skills but also significantly on emotional accessibility and perceived personal growth.
+Idol careers in Japan typically begin at a young age, with many idols entering the industry through public auditions, local performance circuits, or training programs provided by talent agencies.
+Notably, fans often participate actively in the idols' development process, closely following their progress from novices to skilled performers.

+Rather than solely focusing on technical proficiency, idol culture emphasizes values such as sincerity, visible effort, and emotional connection between performers and fans.
+Emotional reciprocity and mutual validation form the core of fan-idol relationships, significantly influencing fan behaviors like attending events, purchasing merchandise, and active online interactions.

+Modern idols frequently expand their activities beyond traditional singing and dancing, becoming involved in acting, modeling, and various entertainment fields.
+This multifaceted approach increases their opportunities for admiration and influence, strengthening their overall appeal and creating a versatile professional profile.
+Additionally, idols often utilize blogs and social media to display personal and relatable aspects of their lives, fostering empathy and closeness with their audience.

+In addition to performance skills like singing, dancing, and acting, idols engage in extensive character-building activities intended to foster discipline, self-expression, and resilience.
+These aspects of idol training are seen not only as entry points into entertainment careers but also as meaningful experiences of personal and communal growth within Japanese popular culture.

+The idol industry's structure actively encourages fans to support new idols as earlier favorites mature, perpetuating a cycle of emotional engagement, personal development, and collective identity formation within idol fandom communities.